konnov/bymc/bymc/README.txt

 ByMC is a tool for model checking fault-tolerant distributed algorithms.
 More details to be found at: http://forsyte.at/software/bymc/

-Should you have any questions, ask Igor Konnov <konnov@forsyte.at>
+Should you have any questions, ask Igor Konnov <konnov at forsyte.at>

 CONTENTS